Xilinx/VMC_Help/AIE/FFT_Stream/README.md

 ####  Number of Cascade Stages

 This determines the number of kernels the FFT will be divided over in series to improve throughput.
+For int data types, and FFT size of 2^N, the maximum cascade length is N/2 when N is even and (N+1)/2 when N is odd.
+For float data type, the maximum cascade length is N.

 ## References
 This block uses the Vitis DSP library implementation of FFT.
 For more details on this implementation please click [here](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-fft.html).